bvoris/CISMTraining/README.md

 # CISMTraining
 CISM Training

-These are my notes for CISM Training.
+These are my notes for CISM Training. <BR />

-<A HREF="https://github.com/bvoris/CISMTraining/blob/main/CISM%20Notes.xlsx"> CISM Notes </A>
+<A HREF="https://github.com/bvoris/CISMTraining/blob/main/CISM%20Notes.xlsx"> CISM Notes </A><BR />

+Recommendation for CISM Exam:<BR />

+Read the answers to the questions first<BR />
+Once you've read the answer's eliminate ANY answers that potentially compromise LIFE.<BR />
+If LIFE is not a factor, eliminate ANY answers that compromise ETHICS.<BR />
+If LIFE and ETHICS are not a factor look for key indicator words like ALWAYS and/or EVERYONE.<BR />
+If LIFE, ETHICS, key indicators ALWAYS and/or EVERYONE are not a factor than select the answer that is BEST FOR THE ORGANIZATION.<BR />

+Factors for question answers:<BR />
+LIFE, ETHICS, ALWAYS/EVERYONE, Organization<BR />

 ## Connect with me at